Developing Workforce with Mathematical Modeling Skills

-The process of science, also commonly referred to as ``the scientific method", includes several stages or steps that interactively evolve into what we know as science.
-For many, such process is a means to do research yielding scientific theories and eventually scientific laws.
+There are similarities between the process of science and the mathematical modeling process.
+The process of science, also commonly referred to as \emph{``the scientific method"}, includes several stages or steps that interactively evolve into what we know as science.
+For many, such a process is a means to do research yielding scientific theories and eventually scientific laws.
 As explained in \cite{scienceprocess}: ``science is both a body of knowledge and the process for building that knowledge".
 The left panel of Figure \ref{procscimod} summarizes the process of science.
 Testing ideas, including hypotheses, is central for knowledge generation emerging out of experiments and detailed observations.

 The mathematical modeling process is represented by a schematic in the right panel of Figure \ref{procscimod}.
 Much like the process of science, modeling has various steps that are expected to be iterated repeatedly, as described in \cite{bankstran09,GAIMME,mod2012,mod2014,ugappmath14}.
 In general, mathematical modeling involves approximations of phenomena in the real-world that enable analysis and predictions to further understanding \cite{GAIMME}.